 SIXTH FORM INFORMATION EVENING

-Our Sixth Form Information Evening for prospective pupils is held annually in October provides an overview of life in the Sixth Form at the Royal Hospital School, an opportunity to meet Head of Department and advice on how to chose A Level subjects.
+Our Sixth Form Information Evening for prospective pupils will be held on Thursday 11 October to provide an overview of life in the Sixth Form at the Royal Hospital School, an opportunity to meet Head of Department and advice on how to chose A Level subjects.